ga4gh/vrs/docs/source/specification/examples.rst

 Examples
 !!!!!!!!

-Example usage of the VR-Spec is documented in the :ref:`vr-python`.
+Example usage of the VR-Spec is documented in the :ref:`impl-vr-python`.

 .. todo::